 In principle, shopping on the Internet is safe, he said.
-Card processors and banks invest a lot to keep debit and credit card security systems up to date and stay one step ahead of fraudsters.
+Card processors and banks invest heavily to keep debit and credit card security systems up to date and stay one step ahead of fraudsters.
 "Unfortunately, despite many warnings and prevention measures, we find that debit and credit card users are careless with their personal information every time fraud occurs.
 Often, payments are confirmed without cardholders even reading what they are confirming.
 They simply press okay or continue," explains Captain Rolf Nägeli, head of prevention at the Zurich City Police.
 "Or cardholders pass on personal data or even confirmation codes without a second thought."

 This is precisely where the police's "#ufpasse" campaign comes in.
 "Our goal is to use concrete examples to wake up card users and show that caution is also required when shopping online," Rolf Nägeli explains further.